chrislattman/blogging-project/docs/aws/README.md

     - It should be located under the "Public IPv4 DNS" column
 - You can also use [`scp`](../ssh#scp) and [`sftp`](../ssh#sftp) (both will require the `-i` flag like `ssh` does, if using the AWS-generated key pair)

+If you are hosting a website on your own server or on an EC2 instance, you can get a free [X.509 certificate](https://en.wikipedia.org/wiki/X.509) from [Let's Encrypt](https://letsencrypt.org/getting-started/).

 ## Using ECS

 Here are helpful videos on how to use ECS to run Docker containers in AWS: